sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Engineering**.
 The existing Engineering skill adds *robotics* and *starships* to its list of specialties.

-**Science.** Science is a broad skill measuring a characterís aptitude or knowledge of the hard or advanced sciences that arenít covered by Engineering, Nature, or Medicine, and how to apply them to best effect.
+**Science.** Science is a broad skill measuring a character√≠s aptitude or knowledge of the hard or advanced sciences that aren√≠t covered by Engineering, Nature, or Medicine, and how to apply them to best effect.
 Specialties include *chemistry, physics, astronomy, earth science*, and *mathematics*.

 **Tools.** Adding to the land and sea vehicle proficiencies, voidrunners may also have access to air and space vehicles, along with a range of specialist tools.
-The computers tool proficiency measures a characterís knowledge of automated systems and devices and allows them to operate electronics and machines.
+The computers tool proficiency measures a character√≠s knowledge of automated systems and devices and allows them to operate electronics and machines.

 **Weapons.** Added to simple, martial, and rare weapon proficiencies, characters may also gain proficiency in starship weapons.